The circle indicates the time we are discussing in this section.

-Meanwhile, in Kyoto, the Emperor Gotoba had been planning to attack the Kamakura Bakufu.
+Meanwhile, in Kyoto, Emperor Gotoba had been planning to attack the Kamakura Bakufu.
 He had built up the military power.
-When Sanetomo was killed, he saw the chance to attack, the Emperor Gotoba ordered local feudal lords to attack Kamakura Bakufu but very few followed the Emperor.
-Instead Hojo family captured the Emperor Gotoba and he was exiled to Oki island.
-This is called Jokyo-no-Ran, at 1221.
+When Sanetomo was killed, Emperor Gotoba saw the chance to attack, he ordered local feudal lords to attack the Kamakura Bakufu but very few followed the Emperor.
+Instead Hojo family captured Emperor Gotoba and he was exiled to Oki island.
+This is called Jokyo-no-Ran (or Jokyu-no Hen), at 1221.

-The Emperor Gotoba was the one who really encouraged sword making and treated sword smiths highly.
-After the Jokyu-no-ran, the power of Royal family decreased and the Kamakura Bakufu became powerful and stable regime.
+Emperor Gotoba was the one who really encouraged sword making and treated sword smiths highly.
+After the Jokyu-no-ran, the power of the Royal family decreased and the Kamakura Bakufu became a powerful and stable regime.
 Hojo Masako was called “Ama (nun) Shogun”.
-After her husband, Minamoto-no-Yoritomo died until the end of Jokyu-no-ran, it was the period when the Kamakura Bakufu was still unstable.
+From the time her husband, Minamoto-no-Yoritomo died until the end of Jokyu-no-ran, it was the period when the KShirahaamakura Bakufu was still unstable.
 Hojo Masako was the one who carried the Kamakura Bakufu to the stable regime.
-She was one of the mean, tough, sharp politician.
+She was one of the able but mean, tough, sharp politician.